Nick Carraway: Television

-Lee Bowman (first), Rod Taylor (second), and Paul Rudd (third) have starred in television adaptations of the novel which were never released in theaters.
+Lee Bowman (left), Rod Taylor (center), and Paul Rudd (right) have starred in television adaptations of the novel which were never released in theaters.

 Lee Bowman portrayed Nick in a 1955 episode of the television series Robert Montgomery Presents adapting The Great Gatsby.
 Reviewers felt Bowman was given little to do with the role and observed the actor "made as much out of the cousin [Nick] as was available."
 Three years later, Rod Taylor played Nick in a 1958 episode of the television series Playhouse 90.

 Paul Rudd played Nick in the 2000 television adaptation.
 Produced on a limited budget, the 2000 television adaptation greatly suffered from low production values.
 This TV adaptation received overwhelmingly negative reviews, although Paul Rudd's performance received praise.

 Radio

 In October 2008, the BBC World Service broadcast an abridged 10-part reading of the story, read from the view of Nick Carraway by Trevor White.
 In 2012, Bryan Dick played Carraway in a two-part BBC Radio 4 Classic Serial production.